 Sometimes.
-I’ll always ask for the “net” rate which means the price without commissions.
-Many hotels cannot do this, and many of the guides I use already give me a discounted rate.
-More importantly, when you work with me, you can be assured that all recommendations I make are good value for the money.
+But more importantly, you can be assured that all recommendations are good value for the money.
 You get what you pay for, so I don’t necessarily recommend the least expensive option.
 However, I am used to working within a budget.

 Sure.
 Italy’s main sights are famous for good reason.
 Sometimes “beyond the obvious” means the way you travel, not what you see.
 So maybe you want to see the main sights with a 2 year old in tow, or maybe you want to avoid crowds as much as possible.